 The distributed model is illustrated in Figure 4.1-5.
-Analysis tasks are divided among channel working groups and physics working groups.
-The channel working groups perform initial analysis at the level of the topology of the IceCube events.
-They also develop and benchmark new reconstruction algorithms, energy estimates, and filtering scripts.
-The physics working groups develop the high-level analysis strategies as well as the specific tools needed to execute the analyses.
-The physics working groups also debate the statistical interpretation of results and updates on physics scenarios.
+The work is performed in working groups, which are divided into technical and physics analysis working groups.
+The technical working groups develop tools and maintain filters that can be used by multiple analyses, whereas physics analysis working groups develop the high-level analysis strategies and debate the statistical interpretation of results and updates on physics scenarios.
+Systematic uncertainties are an increasingly dominant component of IceCube analyses.
+Sophisticated tools to analyze the impact of systematics on analyses are necessary to fully exploit the physics potential of the IceCube detector as we move beyond the initial discovery phase and are overseen by the systematics coordinator.
+After the discovery of the first neutrino source candidate, the blazar TXS 0506+056, a large effort coordinated by the neutrino sources science group has gone into developing new multimessenger analyses.
+The physics analysis working groups have introduced formal technical coordinator roles to track data release and simulation needs.
 IceCube data analysis is coordinated by the IceCube Collaboration under the leadership of the analysis coordinator, a position appointed by the spokesperson with concurrence of the ICB.
 Analysis funding is provided directly to the IceCube collaborating groups by their respective funding agencies.

 Figure 4.1-5.
 Data Analysis.
-Shown is a schematic view of the distributed data analysis organization and its connection with M&O data storage and preparation functions.
+Shown is a schematic view of the distributed data analysis organization.

 The analysis coordinator uses several communication mechanisms to coordinate analysis activities and ensure high-quality data analysis using the best resources available to the Collaboration.
 The physics working groups hold weekly or biweekly teleconferences, supplemented by weekly plenary teleconferences on topics of more general interest, such as the impact of changes in simulation, software, and calibration.
 The weekly data analysis teleconference discusses analyses in the final stage, when they are ready for review by the full collaboration.
-The analysis teleconference also reviews the outline for publications and approves plots for use in conferences.
+The analysis teleconference also reviews the outline for publications, approves plots for use in conferences, and reviews the release of public data.
+To improve communication between the working groups, regular updates of the working group activities are presented by the working group convenors at the weekly analysis call and by the technical coordinators at the weekly technical call.